 A PwC report on automation indicates that machine operators and assemblers become a prominent occupation with high automation potential.
 While their task can be automated by 64% according to the report, PwC estimates that businesses can achieve this potential by 2035.

-While self-driving cars are trending, jobs in the transportation industry are at the potential risk of automation according to the same study of PwC.
+While self-driving cars are trending, jobs in the transportation industry are at the potential risk of automation according to the same study by PwC.
 By the mid-2030s, 50% of existing jobs in the transportation industry could potentially be automated.

 Manufacturing is another industry that is prone to the automation of predictable labor.
 As Bain predicts that automation in manufacturing will grow by 55% from 2015 to 2030, companies are working on smart, fully automated factories that will have accelerated and continuous production.
 Ericsson will run its first one in early 2020, however, the plant will initially have a staff of ~100 before it becomes fully autonomously operating.

 Data processing is the second work activity that has the highest potential for automation.
 Businesses can automate 69% of their time at data processing, according to McKinsey.
-This process includes storing, manipulating, preparing and distributing data.
+This process includes storing, manipulating, preparing, and distributing data.
 Automated data processing will enable increased business effectiveness and lower costs.

 Numerous customer-facing processes such as loan applications, customer service queries, account upgrades of telecom customers, etc. are dependent on data processing.
-Automation will enable processing large amounts of information with minimal human interaction and sharing it with the right audiences leading to faster, less error-prone data processing.
+Automation will enable the processing of large amounts of information with minimal human interaction and sharing it with the right audiences leading to faster, less error-prone data processing.
 This will improve the customer experience.

-Even investor facing processes can be prone to errors that harm companies’ both reputation and finances.
+Even investor-facing processes can be prone to errors that harm companies’ both reputation and finances.
 There are numerous cases, including one that made a famous trader more famous, of trading typos that result in millions of losses.

-Beyond stakeholder facing processes, business decisions rely on data analysis and reporting.
-Historically, executives relied on manually produced reports for decision making.
+Beyond stakeholder-facing processes, business decisions rely on data analysis and reporting.
+Historically, executives relied on manually produced reports for decision-making.
 Today, an increasing share of reports are produced automatically.
 Faster, less error-prone data analysis will improve the quality of business decisions.

-A recent report by EY states that automated data processing can support 65% of HR tasks.
-These tasks include assessing and creating newcomer data, CV screening, data cleansing, payroll processing, etc. With automation, HR can remove process delays and reduce costs by 65% compared to an offshore-based FTE in the Shared Service Center.
+- Payroll processing, etc. With automation, HR can remove process delays and reduce costs by 65% compared to an offshore-based FTE in the Shared Service Center.

 While data collection constitutes 17% of total time in all US occupations, McKinsey suggests that businesses can automate 64% of their data collection processes.
 By automation, businesses will reduce the amount of manual required data entry, save time for their organizational processes by collecting required data faster and diminish their costs.